 Nonetheless, extensive desk-based research of historical records did not uncover any evidence to suggest that historic aerial bombing occurred at the Study Site itself during WWII, nor within 5km of its boundaries.
+There is no record of aerial bombing missions being undertaken against the nearby coastal towns, although Blaavand W/T Station (located 27km to the south) was designated as a potential bombing target due to its importance in communicating with offshore vessels and submarines.

-Despite this, Allied air patrols were undertaken across the Kattegat and targeted German naval convoys and submarines in the region.
-Wartime naval charts indicated that one such convoy route intersected the proposed OWF array running north to south, and it is therefore plausible that vessels might have come under aerial attack when transiting the site.
-Indeed, two German submarines were sunk by aerially deployed depth charges, dropped from British Liberator aircraft, in May 1945: the U-579 (approximately 8km to the south-west) and U-1008 (approximately 12km to the south-west).
+Despite this, Allied air patrols were undertaken across the North Sea and regularly targeted German naval convoys and submarines in the wider region.
+Wartime naval charts indicated that one such convoy route intersected the proposed OWF array running north to south, and it is therefore plausible that vessels might have come under aerial attack when transiting the Site.

-Again, however, there is no direct evidence of such engagements occurring in closer proximity of the Study Site and as such, there is only a background contamination threat posed by unexploded bombs and depth charges, that might have been deployed.
+Nonetheless, as there is no direct evidence of such engagements occurring in closer proximity of the Study Site, there is likely to be only a limited background contamination threat posed by unexploded bombs and depth charges, that might have been deployed during anti-submarine patrols and similar manoeuvres.
 Moreover, there is also a residual, but largely unquantifiable, UXO contamination threat posed by prospective bomb-jettisoning activities from military aircraft.
 The jettisoning of unwanted bombloads occurred relatively frequently during WWII; however, such a threat remains almost impossible to quantify without such instances being recorded (and often, such events were either inaccurately recorded or, more commonly, were not recorded at all).

-Likelihood of UXO Contamination Associated UXO Threat Items / HIGHLY UNLIKELY WWII-era Aerial Bombs
+Likelihood of UXO Contamination Associated UXO Threat Items HIGHLY UNLIKELY WWII-era Aerial Bombs and Depth Charges

-Table 2: Historic Aerial Bombing Threat Summary
+Table 3: Historic Aerial Bombing Threat Summary